Blake-Madden/Wisteria-Dataviz/ReportBuildingJSON.md

     - @c "pattern": the regular expression pattern to search for.
     - @c "replacement": the replacement text.
 Note that capture groups are supported.

-  Next, a ["constants"](#constants-properties) section can also be loaded from within the dataset's node.
+  Next, a @c "formulas" section can also be loaded from within the dataset's node.
-  In this context, a constant will be a formula string which references the dataset.\n This is an array of constant specifications which include the following properties:
+  In this context, this is a formula string which references the dataset.\n This is an array of constant specifications which include the following properties:
   - @c "name": the key used for the item.
 Other items reference this using the syntax `{{name}}`, where @c name is the look-up key.
   - @c "value": either a string or numeric value to associate with the key.\n